Home > Interview > Facades of The Future: Materials & Technologies Revolutionising the New-Generation Façades

 Ar.
 Yatin Patel and Ar.
 Parekh agrees that façade systems should address the management of glare and light, solar gains, acoustical considerations, ventilation, energy harvesting, and more.
 Integration between the façade as a building skin being elevated to other building systems adds to the intelligence in building management technology.
 Façades that integrate electrical and plumbing services through closed-cavity systems or automated shading devices driven by sensory controls for electric and mechanical applications efficaciously widen the performance spectrum for building skin. also needs to comply with a host of industry concerns, namely, Capex cost, maintenance, and constructability.
 It is critical that all the building skin components work seamlessly together to create a technically coherent solution, giving the designer a unique opportunity to display their concept, form, functionality, and technological prowess.

 Kumaran too opines that in the Indian market, low-cost solutions in high-performance façades will be key criteria.
 High performance, in terms of energy efficiency and sustainability, will be the key driver in façade technology.
 He agrees that in addition to modularity in façade technology, ease of production, installation, and maintenance are essential characteristics of a high-performance façade.
-In terms of key façade performance, it should be pre-tested and certified, especially against structural, air permeability, water tightness, and thermal, acoustic, seismic if required, adds Srivastava.
+In terms of key façade performance, it should be pre-tested and certified, especially against structural, air permeability, water tightness, and thermal, acoustic, and seismic if required, adds Srivastava.

 Two major types of façades exist curtain walls and double façades.
 Both can contribute to a more optimal thermal comfort, says Gupta.
-The rising trend, however, is adaptive façades – an envelope that uses flexibility to actively regulate the indoor conditions and helps in increasing the energy efficiency of a building.
+The rising trend, however, is adaptive façades – an envelope that uses flexibility to actively regulate indoor conditions and helps in increasing the energy efficiency of a building.
 Extrinsic control of these adaptive systems possesses the quality to combine (central) automated strategies with local control and individual user needs.
-Adaptive systems are most suited for the moderate climate zone, as a consequence of the seasonal variation between the need for heating and the protection against
+Adaptive systems are most suited for the moderate climate zone, as a consequence of the seasonal variation between the need for heating and the protection against overheating.

 Façade methodology has always remained complementary to the structural systems along with other factors like climate and aesthetical preferences.
 With the inception of framed structures, precast and prefabricated façades came into the picture.
 The same factors are going to define the future façades, says Ar.
 Bhole.
-The material choice and the combination would derive creative character of the façades – Steel, aluminum, zinc, tile, stone, extruded resin, ETFE, and so on, the list is endless.
+The material choice and the combination would derive the creative character of the façades – Steel, aluminium, zinc, tile, stone, extruded resin, ETFE, and so on, the list is endless.

 Ar.
 Wadia and Ar.
-Parekh observes that the aluminum and glass façade concept is now changing and a lot of ceramic, cotton steel, stone, thin stone cladding, and other new materials are being used on façades.
-The material palate is available is so wide, adds Wadia – from high-pressure laminate to solid aluminum core; there is aluminum foil on which one can paste just 2-3mm stone instead of using 20- 25 or 40-45mm stone depending upon what kind of stone it is.
+Parekh observes that the aluminium and glass façade concept is now changing and a lot of ceramic, cotton steel, stone, thin stone cladding, and other new materials are being used on façades.
+The material palate available is so wide, adds Wadia – from high-pressure laminate to solid aluminium core; there is aluminium foil on which one can paste just 2-3mm stone instead of using 20- 25 or 40-45mm stone depending upon what kind of stone it is.
 “We are using less stone, putting less weight on the building.
 With this recent R&D in façade technology, a lot of this material originally started off in aeronautics and in-vehicle manufacturing and now they are making their way into façade engineering”, says Wadia.
 Today one can get more and more robust hardware from the best companies all over Europe, China, and India that can take additional weight to get various types of window systems that are automatically or manually operated.

 Kinetic façades are dynamic and ever-changing, rather than static.
 Building skin elements can be programmed to respond to climatic factors, impacting energy efficiency or solar heat, or for aesthetic reasons, such as an art installation, says Ar.
 Parekh.
-The Al Bahr Towers in Abu Dhabi uses a computer-controlled façade made of umbrella-like panels which open and close in response to the sun’s wind movement to achieve optimal shading and light.
+The Al Bahr Towers in Abu Dhabi uses a computer-controlled façade made of umbrella-like panels that open and close in response to the sun’s wind movement to achieve optimal shading and light.

 (Ar.
 Zubin Zainuddin and Ar.
-Krupa Zubin, Principal Architects,
+Krupa Zubin, Principal Architects, ZZ Architects)

 With FACID, the flexible façade from Schüco, the external appearance of a building can be quickly and efficiently adapted to changing requirements without limiting its function – a key milestone on the path towards the transformative façade.
 Be it for a suspended, rear-ventilated façade, integrated, active screening and sun shading, an additional decorative level